Sm00thix/IKPLS/paper/paper.md

 ![Timings.
 A circle indicates that the experiment was run until the end and the time reported is exact.
 A square indicates that the experiment was run until the time per iterations had stabilized and used to forecast the time usage if the experiment was run to completion.\label{fig:timings}](timings.png)

-# Algorithmic improvement for cross-validation
+# Possible algorithmic improvement for cross-validation

 Cross-validating PLS algorithms have an inherent redundant structure.
 Each cross-validation iteration involves operations on subsets of $\mathbf{X}$ (Algorithm #1) or $\mathbf{X^{T}X}$ (Algorithm #2) and $\mathbf{X^{T}Y}$ that typically have a significant overlap with subsets from other iterations.
 Here, we provide some insight into how to avoid redundant operations, yielding a dramatic speedup in cross-validation.
 These insights are inspired by related insights from [@stefansson2019orders] and [@liland2020much].
 They show how to achieve a similar speedup for feature selection with algorithms using $\mathbf{X^{T}X}$ and cross-validation with algorithms using $\mathbf{XX^{T}}$, respectively.